• Contact Us

 LSAT and Law School Admissions Blog

-You are here: Home / Logic Games / Curveballs in Logic Games
+You are here: Home / Logic Games / Curveballs in LSAT Logic Games

 July 7, 2016

-Curveballs in Logic Games — and on the LSAT in general — are becoming the new normal.
-Both Pattern and Circular Games are having a comeback (see our discussion of the February 2014 LSAT), while new oddities are catching on (see, e.g. sequencing/conditional rules, the Rule Substitution Question, etc.).
-It’s partly your fault, of course: Logic Games are the most “learnable” section on the test, and y’all are getting pretty good at them.
+Curveballs in Logic Games—and on the LSAT in general—are becoming the new normal.
+Both Pattern and Circular Games are having a comeback, while new oddities are catching on (see, e.g. sequencing/conditional rules, the Rule Substitution Question, etc.).
+It’s partly your fault, of course.
+Logic Games are the most “learnable” section on the test, and you guys are getting pretty good at them.
 Contrary to popular belief, the LSAC is not some mean, soul-crushing institution on a mission to keep you out of Yale.
-On the contrary: by dialing up the difficulty of their Logic Games section, they are trying to ensure a fair and balanced test that consistently measures everyone’s ability to succeed in law school (whether they took a prep course or not).
+On the contrary.
+By dialing up the difficulty of their Logic Games section, they are trying to ensure a fair and balanced test that consistently measures everyone’s ability to succeed in law school (whether they took a prep course or not).
 A killer game is not a slap on the face; it’s a pat on the back.

-Here’s the catch, though: if you took a PowerScore course or read our revised 2014 Logic Games Bible, you knew to expect the unexpected.
+Here’s the catch, though: if you took a PowerScore course or read our revised Logic Games Bible, you knew to expect the unexpected.
 For you, there were no curveballs.
-We cover both Circular and Pattern games extensively in our courses and other publications, and prepare our students with the conceptual understanding necessary to attack any logic game that comes their way, be it Sequencing, Linear, Grouping, Circular, Pattern, Profile Charting, or any variation (or combination) thereof.
+We cover both Circular and Pattern games extensively in our courses and other publications.
+Our goal is to prepare our students with the conceptual understanding necessary to attack any game.
+So, whether it’s Sequencing, Linear, Grouping, Circular, Pattern, Profile Charting, or any variation/combination thereof, you are ready to tackle it.

 Posted by PowerScore Test Prep / Logic Games, LSAT Prep / Logic Games, LSAT Prep Leave a Comment